spxak1/weywot/Pop_OS_Dual_Boot.md

 ## 4. TL:DR Dual boot from the same drive with Windows and Pop!_OS already installed

+Note: See the very short TL:DR at the very top if you know what you're doing.

 If you have managed to install Windows and Pop!_OS, read the introduction before you procede.

 To make Windows appear in the boot menu, you will need to copy its EFI folder to where Pop!_OS's EFI folder is.